 “I have taken this stand not out of arrogance or pride, neither out of mischief or injustice.
 I have risen to seek reform in the community of my grandfather.
-I would like to bid good, forbid evil, and follow the tradition of my grandfather and my father ‘Ali bin Abi Talib.”
-(Imam Hussein)
+I would like to bid good, forbid evil, and follow the tradition of my grandfather and my father ‘Ali bin Abi Talib.” — Imam Hussein (a.s.)

 Editor’s note: The following introduction is taken from Dr. Azim Nanji’s article on Imam Hussein.
 The link to the complete article is provided below.

 INTRODUCTION: Imam Hussein (a.s.) was born in Medina in 626 CE and, as a child, is believed to have been held in great affection by the Prophet Muhammad (s.a.s.).
 As a young man, he participated in the work of his father, Imam ‘Ali (a.s.), including in his military campaigns.
 After the death of his father in 661 CE and the accession to power of Muawiyah, Imam Hussein maintained a low profile and, although dismissive of the usurpation of power by Muawiyah, did not seek to foment open rebellion.
 However, when Muawiyah sought to impose his son Yazid as successor and thereby to institutionalise the rule of the Umayyad dynasty, Imam Hussein declined to offer allegiance (baya).
 He was approached by the people of Kufa to oppose Yazid and accept the mantle of leadership, which they believed was his right.
-In response to their call, Imam Hussein – together with a small band of followers and members of his family – left Mecca for Kufa.
+In response to their call, Imam Hussein left Mecca for Kufa.
 On his way, he learned of the executions of some of his closest supporters by the Umayyads and decided to urge those from his group who were not willing to put their lives at risk to voluntarily depart.
 He continued on his way to Kufa with the rest of the group, camping at a place called Karbala.
-In the meantime, a contingent from Yazid’s army of about four thousand members arrived at the scene and ordered the small band to acknowledge Yazid’s authority while also cutting off their access to the river for water.
+In the meantime, a contingent from Yazid’s army of about four thousand members arrived at the scene and ordered Imam Hussein’s small band to acknowledge Yazid’s authority while also cutting off their access to the river for water.

 The final confrontation is the tragic account of the encirclement and massacre of Imam Hussein and his small army, which was said to number seventy-two men.
 They fought gallantly, but they were soon overpowered, and Imam Hussein, his brother, and some of his closest relatives were slaughtered.
 Imam Hussein’s head was taken to Damascus to be displayed before Yazid and his court.